Mary Lou Smith, Oct. 3, 1929 — Dec. 5, 2020

 Mary Lou Smith, 91, of Columbia passed away Dec.
 5, 2020.
-A private family graveside service took place at Memorial Park Cemetery.
+A private family graveside service was held at Memorial Park Cemetery.

 For Mary Lou, her life was all about her family.
 She loved and cared for her children and grandchildren.
 Her family can attest that she was the greatest cook, and her desserts were everyone’s favorite.
-She took great pride in keeping up her home, tending to her flowers and yard all for her family to enjoy.
-She enjoyed watching Dancing with the Stars, the Hallmark Channel and old western movies.
-Mary Lou was also fan of the MU's football team.
+She took great pride in keeping up her home and tending to her flowers and yard all for her family to enjoy.
+She enjoyed watching Dancing with the Stars, the Hallmark channel and old Western movies.
+Mary Lou was also fan of the MU football team.

 She was preceded in death by her parents, her husband and four sisters.

-Mary Lou is survived by her two children, Dr. Sandra Thornhill (Dr. Jerry Thornhill), Robert (Shannon) Smith, all of Columbia; one sister, Opal Surtin of St. Peters; four grandchildren; five great-grandchildren; and a host of nieces and nephews.
+Mary Lou is survived by her two children, Dr. Sandra Thornhill (Dr. Jerry Thornhill) and Robert “Rob” (Shannon) Smith Jr. of Columbia; one sister, Opal Surtin of St. Peters; four grandchildren; five great-grandchildren; and a host of nieces and nephews.

 Online condolences may be made at Memorial Funeral Home and Cemetery’s website.